 The Electric Information network (EInet) is vendor-diverse, redundant, encrypted, and scalable.
-It serves 21 companies across North America and consists of over 50 nodes.
+It serves 25 companies across North America and consists of over 60 nodes.
 Two major telecom communication companies provide the EInet “backbones” that comprise EInet.
 Users can monitor their nodes on EInet and report problems directly to the vendors, making it readily and easily maintained.
 EIDSN worked with North American Electric Reliability Corporation (NERC) to transition users of the aging NERC network (NERCnet) to EInet, facilitating NERC’s desire to retire NERCnet.

 EInet allows users to exchange synchrophasor data, in addition to standard ICCP data.
 Synchrophasor data tools are being developed throughout the industry to help predict and prevent power system events that cause instability.
-The exchange of synchrophasor data over Einet is ultimately intended to enhance wide area visibility of the state of the power system, promoting system reliability by making it easier to quickly respond to system events.
+The exchange of synchrophasor data over EInet is ultimately intended to enhance wide area visibility of the state of the power system, promoting system reliability by making it easier to quickly respond to system events.

-The Board of Directors of EISDN is composed of executives from Duke Energy Carolinas, LLC, Florida Reliability Coordinating Council, Inc., Hydro-Quebec TransEnergie, Independent Electricity System Operator, ISO New England, Inc., Midcontinent Independent System Operator, Inc., NB Power Corporation, New York Independent System Operator, Inc., PJM Interconnection, L.L.C., Southern Company Services, Inc., Southwest Power Pool, Inc., and Tennessee Valley Authority.
+The Board of Directors of EIDSN is currently composed of executives from Duke Energy Carolinas, LLC, Florida Reliability Coordinating Council, Inc., Hydro-Quebec TransEnergie, Independent Electricity System Operator, ISO New England, Inc., Midcontinent Independent System Operator, Inc., NB Power Corporation, New York Independent System Operator, Inc., PJM Interconnection, L.L.C., Southern Company Services, Inc., Southwest Power Pool, Inc., and Tennessee Valley Authority.